copsTvFan/cops-episode-guide/guide.md

 "Pants on Fire"

-- With officers hot on his trail, a wanted suspect's world comes crashing down.
+- (Grand Prairie, TX -- 2:56 AM Wanted Person) South Sector.
+Officer Brad Makovy.
+With officers hot on his trail, a wanted suspect's world comes crashing down.
+TODO: Add other officers.
-- A tearful woman calls deputies to help apprehend her hostile husband.
+- TODO.
+A tearful woman calls deputies to help apprehend her hostile husband.
-- During a traffic stop, one passenger tries to outrun the police and his past.
+- TODO.
+During a traffic stop, one passenger tries to outrun the police and his past.

 ### S30E07